 On 6 July, she cleared Mers-el-Kébir as a unit of the Western Task Force for the invasion of Sicily.
 During the invasion, she screened the merchant ships and minelayers of TG 80.5, then patrolled off the Gela anchorage and covered minelaying operations.
 On the 12th, she departed the assault area, returning on the 17th, to Scogletti, and on the 31st, to Palermo, with convoys.
 During August, she participated in numerous landings on the Sicilian coast and, in September, joined TG 81.6 to screen the transports and landing craft for the assault on the Axis boot at Salerno.
-Early on the morning of 13 September, she and USS Mayo (DD422) aided the bombed and burning British hospital ship, Newfoundland.
-The crew of the USS Mayo were sent aboard the hospital ship to fight the fires.
+Early on the morning of 13 September, she and Mayo aided the bombed and burning British hospital ship, Newfoundland.
+The crew of the Mayo was sent aboard the hospital ship to fight the fires.
 The struggle to save the ship continued for over 36 hours, but, in the evening of the 14th, Plunkett, on orders, fired on and sank the hulk.

 North Africa-Naples convoys, interspersed with fire support missions, continued until 21 January 1944, when she sailed to escort the follow up assault group to Cape Anzio.
 After delivering the craft, she remained in the area to screen the transports.
 On the 24th she fell victim to one of the numerous air attacks which, previously, she had helped to drive off.
 At 1738, condition red was sounded.
 A few minutes later the attack was launched with two glider bombs coming in on the port beam, and two Ju.88s closing in from up ahead.
 Speed was increased; maneuvering was radical.
 The glider bombs finally dropped, at 200 yards distance, but more planes had joined the foray to commence a sustained 17-minute battle.
 It ended at 1757 as Plunkett took a 250 kg. bomb and caught fire.
 The bomb killed 23, left 28 missing, with as many, and more, wounded, and caused extensive damage to her fire control apparatus, armament, and port engine.
 By 1821, all fires were out and the destroyer proceeded, on one engine, to Palermo.
 Temporary repairs enabled her to reach Casablanca and, finally, New York, where repairs were completed.